 - a.
 Providing electronic records.
-If public records are requested in electronic form, the Public Records Officer will provide non-exempt records in a generally commercially available electronic format that is used by the City. - b.
+If pubic records are requested in electronic form, the Public Records Officer will provide non-exempt records in a generally commercially available electronic format that is used by the City. - b.
 Access to electronic records.
 The Public Records Officer may provide a link to electronic records easily found on the City's website.
-Records may also be accessed using the public records portal, an online transfer or sharing site, email, or an external device such as a USB drive provided by the City.
+Records may also be accessed using an online transfer or sharing site, email, or an external device such as a USB drive.
 Copying of electronic records are subject to fees listed in the Fee Schedule. - c.
 Paper records provided electronically.
 Paper records that are specifically requested to be provided electronically are subject to processing fees listed in the Fee Schedule.